-Language related to Sex Education is introduced at age appropriate levels using the correct terms for all body parts (please see Appendix One which outlines when language will be introduced and used).
-Some of this language will be introduced in the context of Science lessons.
+Language related to Sex Education is introduced at age appropriate levels using the correct terms for all body parts (see additional progression in vocabulary document) Some of this language will be introduced in the context of Science lessons.
 Staff will use their judgement in discussions, depending on understanding and maturity level of learners.

-As part of the ground rules the teacher will also set certain parameters in which the questions will be answered.
+As part of the ground rules, the teacher will also set certain parameters in which the questions will be answered.
 Where children raise a concern or question that staff consider reflects an inappropriate sexual knowledge, parents will be contacted and/or a referral made to children's social care if it is believed it is a safeguarding issue.

-As part of this teachers may choose to use distancing techniques, whereby pupils are helped to be able to broach more personal subjects by considering them from the view of a third party.
+As part of this, teachers may choose to use distancing techniques, whereby pupils are helped to be able to broach more personal subjects by considering them from the view of a third party.

 At the end of each session a time for reflection is included.